 - Kuyichi Website is a brand developed and made possible by their owners Solidaridad, who is the initiative by the Dutch government.

 - Solidaridad – Making markets work for the poor by creating fair and sustainable supply chains.
 Are you looking for support to produce sustainable, be certified?
 Is one of the tasks Solidaridad work towards

-- Sustainable product design; minimize the use of materials and increase quality is one of the elements in sustainable design.
-Sustainability strives towards three principal elements; the goal of sustainability is to reduce harm to the environment, use renewable forms of energy, recycle, reuse and reduce the use of natural materials, increase quality according to extend a product Life cycle and of course add profit to the owners, designers and all other people who are a part of the product life cycle.
+- Sustainable product design; minimize the use of materials and increase quality is one of the elements in the sustainable design.
+Sustainability strives towards three principal elements; the goal of sustainability is to reduce harm to the environment, use renewable forms of energy, recycle, reuse and reduce the use of natural materials, increase quality according to extend a product Lifecycle and of course add profit to the owners, designers and all other people who are a part of the product lifecycle.

 Check out the new Eco Fashion Dictionary with 1200 terms all illustrated